Einstein-\AE ther Gravity in the light of Event Horizon Telescope Observations of M87*: The ther parameters and and M87* observations

 We close this section by making some comments on the rotation behavior.
 It is known that one might have degeneracies of additional parameters in general relativity - magnetohydrodynamic (GR-MHD) simulations, which could allow for high spin values, namely $a>0.5$ \cite{Akiyama:2019fyp}.
 In particular, since spin can be a strong energy source for powering relativistic jets, one could have the case where high spin values in specific GR-MHD models could produce powerful jets.
-However, detailed investigations have recently shown that GR-MHD models are not able to produce a jet with the power of the time-averaged M87* jet \cite{Reynolds:2020jwt}.
-Nevertheless, future high-fidelity interferometric imaging of M87* and/or Sgr A*, are expected to clarify the role and value of spin.
+The estimates of M87's jet power lie in the range $10^{42}$ to $10^{45} erg/s$ \cite{Reynolds:1996fh,deGasperin:2012id,Broderick:2015tda}, with values closer to $10^{42}$ being favored, as it is observed form Table 3 of \cite{Akiyama:2019fyp}.
+Additionally, it is expected that the value of the real jet power could be higher than $10^{42} erg/s$ (for instance observations of Hubble Space Telescope (HST)-1 \cite{Stawarz:2006bk} and Low-Frequency Array (LOFAR) \cite{deGasperin:2012id} yield $\sim10^{44} erg/s$).
+Hence, although GR-MHD simulations reveal that most of high spin models can produce sufficiently powerful jets ($E > 10^{42} erg/s$) and thus they can satisfy the lower limit of the power jets, they could still have no perfect agreement with the actual upper values.
+We mention here that the jet formation mechanism in our scenario is the same with the case of general relativity, i.e we do not use modified gravity as an explanation of the jet formation.
+A full MHD simulation in modified gravity would be both necessary and interesting, nevertheless it lies beyond the scope of the present work.
+In general, future high-fidelity interferometric imaging of M87* and/or Sgr A*, are expected to clarify the role and value of spin.